Medea (1959 film)

 Medea is a 1959 American TV play.
 It is based on the adaptation of the play by Euripides.
-Judith Anderson plays the title role, which she had great success performing on stage ever since 1948.
+Judith Anderson plays the title role, which she had performed on stage since 1948.

 It was the first in a series called Play of the Week on the TV station WTNA.
 David Susskind produced.
 The production budget for each show was around $35,000.